Urania: Differentially Private Insights into AI Use: Simplified-Clio

 \section{\boldmath \texorpdfstring{$\SimplifiedClio$}{Simplified-Clio}}

 We present a non-DP (public) framework for hierarchical text summarization, which is a simplified version of $\Clio$~\citep{tamkin24clio}.
-Our approach transforms a dataset $\bx = (x_1, x_2, \ldots, x_n) \in \cX^n$ of conversations into high-level summaries $\bs = (s_1, \ldots, s_m) \in \cS^m$ through three stages.
-The pseudocode can be found in \Cref{alg:non-dp-pipeline} with the implementation details as discussed below.
+Our approach transforms a dataset $\bx = (x_1, \ldots, x_n) \in \cX^n$ of conversations into high-level summaries $\bs = (s_1, \ldots, s_m) \in \cS^m$ through three stages.
+The pseudocode can be found in \Cref{alg:non-dp-pipeline} (in \secref{apx:simple-clio-alg}) with the implementation details as discussed below.

-\begin{enumerate}[nosep] \item \textbf{[Embedding Generation]} To use a clustering algorithm, we convert conversations to numerical vectors.
-A typical way for doing so is to use pre-trained embedding models, specifically we use \texttt{all-mpnet-base-v2}~\citep{reimers2019sentence,reimers2022allmpnet}.
+\begin{enumerate} \item \textbf{[Embedding Generation]} To use a clustering algorithm, we convert conversations to numerical vectors.
+A typical way to do this is to use pre-trained embedding models; specifically, we use \texttt{all-mpnet-base-v2}~\citep{reimers2019sentence,reimers2022allmpnet}.
 However, following \cite{tamkin24clio}, we first map the conversation to a summary text before applying the embedding model; this ensures that conversations that are similar in content but structured differently get mapped to embeddings that are closer.
 We use an LLM to map each conversation to the summary text, using a prompt as described in \secref{apx:embeddings_prompt}.

 \item \textbf{[Clustering]} We apply the standard $k$-means clustering \citep{lloyd1982least} to group similar conversations based on their embeddings.
 We select $k$ to achieve an average cluster size of approximately 150 conversations.
-We assume $\KMeans_k(\be)$ returns the centers of cluster and its assignments (points in that cluster).
+We assume $\KMeans_k(\cdot)$ returns the centers of clusters and the assignments (points in each cluster).

-\item \textbf{[Summary Generation]} For each cluster $\bC_j$, we generate a representative summary by sampling both random conversations from the cluster and contrastive conversations near the cluster centroid.
-We then use an LLM to produce a summary that captures the central theme of the cluster.
+\item \textbf{[Summary Generation]} For each cluster, we generate a representative summary by sampling both random conversations from the cluster and contrastive conversations near the cluster center.
+We then use an LLM to produce a summary that captures the main theme of the cluster.
 The prompt used for this step is provided in \secref{apx:llm_summarize_prompt}. \end{enumerate}